 Here are a few basic noise control rules to help get you started:

 In terms of office design, you can also reduce the amount of sound bouncing around by using carpets and other noise-absorbing surfaces and furniture.
 Ergonomic chairs made from fabrics such as suede or microfiber are just one example.

-If you can afford to have people use their own devices, you can eliminate part of the difficulty associated with desk sharing — namely, having dedicated devices (like laptops and headphones) on every desk.
+If your business allows people to use their own devices, you can eliminate part of the difficulty associated with desk sharing — namely, having dedicated computers and other devices (like laptops and headphones) on every desk.

-Using desk booking software (i.e., going from hot desking to desk hoteling) can hugely reduce the friction for your company and all employees that share their workstations.
-Team members can simply open the app (or use Google Calendar, Slack, or Teams), see who else is in the office, and book a desk, depending on their flexible schedules.
+Using desk booking software (i.e., going from hot desking to desk hoteling) can hugely reduce the friction for your company and all the employees that share their workstations.
+Desk hoteling means that employees can reserve a desk in advance, just as they would book a hotel room before going on vacation.

-And if certain employees in your company need permanent seats or private offices, a good hybrid workplace software should allow you to institute assigned desks, so they’re not available for booking by anyone else.
+And if certain employees in your company need permanent desks or private offices, a good hybrid workplace software should allow you to institute assigned desks so they’re not available for booking by anyone else.